kekse1/github-markdown.php/README.md

 <img src="https://kekse.biz/php/count.php?draw&override=github:github-markdown&text=v4&draw" />

 # v**0.1.1**
 Uses the GitHub API to convert a `.md` Markdown document (like any `README.md`) to pure HTML.

-I'll use it to integrate all my README.md's directly into my homepage.
+## Reason
+The reason for this script is this: first I wanted to embed the HTML code via JavaScript `fetch()`, but as I wanted to use the GitHub API to convert from `.md`, the HTTP API request would need my own token, which 'd be visible in the JavaScript code.

+So I just needed a PHP script which hides the token and the whole request, etc.

 ## Download
 * [github-markdown.php](php/github-markdown.php)